 This award is presented to a staff member(s) who provides exemplary service to SEAS faculty, staff, students and other constituents within/outside their department.

-Deanie Hedrick, Department of Industrial and Systems Engineering
+Rosemary Lombardo, Department of Mechanical and Aerospacel Engineering